 This color analysis method provides an overview of the dominant color/colors in an image.
 This color is the first impression people get when they see your image.

-in other words, this color affects how people feel the moment they set their eyes on your image.
+In other words, this color affects how people feel the moment they set their eyes on your image.

-In contrast with Adobe Color, this method doesn’t tell you if the colors complement each other.
+Contrasting to Adobe Color, this method doesn’t tell you if the colors complement each other.
 But you can always cross-check with a color wheel to find out.

 How does it work?